INCREASING CLIMATE-PROOFING INVESTMENTS IN THE WATER SECTOR

-- Planning for the future effects of climate change by designing projects that tackle the current or predicted impacts based on climate models
+- Planning for anticipated effects of climate change by designing projects that tackle the current or predicted impacts on water resources based on climate models

 - Supporting water knowledge and information projects for effective collection and dissemination of key water and hydro-meteorological information for planning and increased preparedness